 - Decision trees – direct contact into a specific campaign direction, based on an action they’ve taken.

 - Conditional logic – execute actions based on true or false logic.
-Example: if a user visited a thank you page (after buying) then send them a specific email (thank you for purchasing email).
+For example: if someone visited a thank you page (after buying) then send them a specific email (thank you for purchasing email).

 - Actions – execute certain actions, when a contact reaches a certain part of the campaign.
-Example: adjust the contacts lead score if a user downloads a free white paper.
+Example: adjust the contacts lead score if a person downloads a free white paper.

-You can instruct Mautic to take certain actions if a user visits a specific URL.
-For example; add a user to segment ‘downloaded the Free Authority Hacking guide’, if that user has visited the ‘Thank you for Downloading’ page.
-Mautic also tracks email opens, which allows you to take certain actions based on if the user has read a specific email or not.
+You can instruct Mautic to take certain actions if a person visits a specific URL.
+For example; add a person to segment ‘downloaded the Free Authority Hacking guide’, if that user has visited the ‘Thank you for Downloading’ page.
+Mautic also tracks email opens, which allows you to take certain actions based on if the contact has read a specific email or not.

 I recommend installing the tracking code through Google Tag Manager.
 That way you can keep all tracking codes you use on your pages nicely organized (Google Analytics etc.).
 If you’re not familiar with Google Tag Manager you can also use this WP Mautic, a plugin for WordPress, which makes adding the tracking code a breeze.